AlexaCRM/alexacrm.github.io/datapress/administration/troubleshooting.md

 - `ICDS_TWIG_DEBUG` - When this flag is not set, Twig compile and runtime errors generate a short error message with the details available in the logs.
 When this flag is set, detailed error information is generated in the output.
 In addition, the `dump()` Twig function can be used to display object content, for example `{{ dump(contact) }}`.

-- `ICDS_TWIG_USE_PRIVILEGES`- Use this flag to prevent editors and contributors from editing the page with view, twig, or fetchXML.
-Page view permissions will be preserved.
+- `ICDS_TWIG_USE_PRIVILEGES`- Use this flag to prevent editors and contributors from editing pages that access Dataverse data using twig code including but not limited to `view` and `fetchxml` tags.
+Existing page view permissions are preserved.

-- `ICDS_TWIG_SUPPRESS_ERRORS` - If this flag is set to true, twig templates failing to compile or generating runtime errors should produce empty output.
+- `ICDS_TWIG_SUPPRESS_ERRORS` - If this flag is set to true, twig templates failing to compile or generating runtime errors will produce empty output.